cronn/k6-scenario-builder/README.md

 # cronn k6 Scenario Builder

 This library provides a builder for k6 scenario configurations.
-How scenarios in k6 are defined you can find on their [website](https://grafana.com/docs/k6/latest/using-k6/scenarios/).
+How scenarios in k6 are defined is explained on their [website](https://grafana.com/docs/k6/latest/using-k6/scenarios/).

+## Motivation

+If your k6 setup grows bigger and you want to run multiple scenarios the scenario configuration can become very long and tedious.
+In particular, making changes to adjust scenarios for test runs is tedious and can easily lead to errors in the configuration, costing time.
+This library tries to make the configuration and customisation of k6 scenarios easier and less error-prone.

-## Usage
+## Getting Started

+### Adding the library to your project

+npm install -D @cronn/k6-scenario-builder

+yarn add -D @cronn/k6-scenario-builder

+pnpm add -D @cronn/k6-scenario-builder

+### Create a scenario configuration

 For creating a new scenario configuration, consisting of one or more scenarios start with